Elasticsearch Migration#

 If all services are healthy, you can now do manual validation by performing searches, clicking on item details, displaying labels, and manually clicking through your dashboards.

-Once you’ve validated that the changes are working properly, you can delete the original index.
+If you performed Manual Migration and have validated that the changes are working properly, you can delete the original index.

 To do so, use the following command: